SiyuanChen726/BreastAgeNet/README.md

 conda env create -f environment.yml conda activate torch-env
 ```
-WSI data is organised as follows:
+WSI data is expected to be organised as follows:
 ```
 prj_BreastAgeNet/
 ├── CLINIC/clinicData_all.csv